StFreve/JBL-Playlist-Keep-Alive/README.md

 - If the script fails to communicate with the JBL speaker, ensure that the IP address and port are correct and that the speaker is connected to the same network as the machine running the script.
 - If the PC status check fails, verify that the PC's IP address is correct and that it's accessible from the machine running the script.
 - Check the console output for any error messages that may indicate the cause of issues.
+- When changing the speaker from a non-Bluetooth/Aux Mode to Bluetooth/Aux mode, it may stop playing music if the volume is too low.
+If you experience unexpected music interruptions, try increasing the volume slightly.

 ## Contributing